Sammymullern/StrawMullern/README.md

 - Click on a track to start playing.
 - Use the controls to **pause**, **resume**, **skip**, or **enable shuffle/repeat**.

-## Contact
-For support or feature requests, feel free to [send an email](mailto:mullerncybert@gmail.com?subject=Music%20Player%20Support&body=Hello,%20I%20have%20a%20question%20about%20the%20music%20player...).

 ## License